tritonhacks/thwebdev-24/source/What is Web Development.md

 {: .note }
 > By [Kevin](https://www.linkedin.com/in/kevin-shin-373183188/)

+{: .attention }
+The starter kit goes over the surface level of web development.
+It is a very high-level perspective and there's so much more going on under the cover.
+Take each explanation with a grain of salt as it's meant to introduce you to these ideas.

 ## Internet and Web Development
 The Internet is like a huge worldwide network that connects millions of devices together.
 It's a bit like a massive library, but instead of books, it stores information, pictures, videos, and much more.
 You can think of it as a place where people from all over the world can share and access information.